Stalking & Harassment Defense

-The Wyatt Law Office represents those accused of stalking, which is defined by law as a violent crime.
+The Wyatt Law Office provides Oklahoma Stalking Defense, which is defined by law as a violent crime.
 The charges range from misdemeanor to felony charges.
 We have represented dozens charged with virtually any violent crime under the State and federal criminal codes.
 If you are charged with a stalking crime, you will need counsel.
 Our lawyers are familiar with the law, the defenses to these crimes, and with the criminal justice system.
-Whether you are guilty and need to negotiate a plea or you simply want a jury trial (whether innocent or guilty), we will defend you.
+Whether you are guilty and need to negotiate a plea or you simply want a jury trial (whether innocent or guilty), we want to be your Oklahoma stalking defense attorneys.
 Your future is our business.

 Stalking is a crime in Oklahoma and involves: Any person who willfully, maliciously, and repeatedly follows or harasses another person in a manner that: